 Understandably an experience difficult and almost impossible to articulate or convey, I could only compare it to the exact same emotions I was overcome with during my own experience whilst staying at a monastery in Greece a few years ago, whereby I was left speechless but so spiritually moved.
 Something you so deeply feel but cannot verbalise, it is beyond words.

-Fr Demos kindly shared some beautiful photos and stories, making mention of the 12 days, 2 of which were in Mount Sinai, Egypt at the Monastery of Saint Catherine where the most ancient of Orthodoxy Iconography is found and where Moses received his 10 commandments.
-It is one of the oldest working Christian monasteries in the world, there Fr Demos and a group of his church members who joined him on the pilgrimage, attended Divine Liturgy.
+Fr Demos kindly shared some beautiful photos and stories, making mention of the 12 days, 2 of which were in Mount Sinai, Egypt at the Monastery of Saint Catherine where the most ancient of Orthodox Iconography is found and where Moses received his 10 commandments.
+It is one of the oldest working Christian monasteries in the world, there Fr Demos and a group of his church members who joined him on the pilgrimage attended Divine Liturgy.
 The church is controlled by the autonomous Church of Sinai, part of the wider Greek Orthodox Church and is a UNESCO World Heritage Site.

 The pilgrimage of faith tour explores the Holy Land and retraces the footsteps of Jesus Christ from Nativity to his Passion on Calvary (Golgotha).
 Fr Demos and his congregation visited the Tomb of Christ and Crucifixion, Cave of Jesus’s birth in Bethlehem, attended Liturgies, celebrated the Feast of the Cross (September 14) and beheld with their eyes what minds for so long attempted to imagine.